mikeyoshino/TheFreezeTeamBlog/input/posts/CodeSearch.md

 Title: Code Search that will give you superpowers
+Published: 07/10/2019
 Tags:
   - DeveloperTools
   - CodeSearch
 Author: Steven T. Cramer
 Image: Sourcegraph.png
+Description: The Freeze Team is disseminating the Code Search Superpower.
+Come see how you too can wield it!
+Excerpt: The Freeze Team is disseminating the Code Search Superpower.
+Come see how you too can wield it!
 ---

 Scenarios where superpowers would be handy!